 In addition to writing and training professionals, I maintain a clinical practice in Hermitage, PA–Gallo & Associates–which offers services to adults, adolescents, and children.
 I am also on staff at the University of Pittsburgh Medical Center (UPMC) at Horizon, and the Children’s Aid Society of Mercer County.
 Click here for additional information about my clinical practice.

 Carolyn and I live in beautiful New Wilmington, PA–Amish country.
 Our home is situated on 11 acres with horse barn, run-in, pasture, pond, and guest house.
 We enjoy the company of our horse Pepper, two cats (Mel & Ellie), who knows how many fish and turtles in the pond (not sure of their names), plenty of “visiting” Canada geese, mallards, cranes, turkeys, barn swallows, deer, ground hogs, squirrels, rabbits, and chipmunks (don’t know their names either).
-Most importantly, we have the privilege of three wonderful and cherished daughters (Aimée, Amy, and Pamela), loving sons-in-law, our 26-year-old granddaughter (Hanna), two 19-year-old grandsons (Aidan and Michael), 17-year-old grandson (Ryan), and 4-year-old grandson (Sir Oliver).
+Most importantly, we have the privilege of three wonderful and cherished daughters (Aimée, Amy, and Pamela), three loving sons-in-law (Brandon, Mike, and Steve), our 27-year-old granddaughter (Hanna), two 20-year-old grandsons (Aidan and Michael), 18-year-old grandson (Ryan), and 5-year-old grandson (Sir Oliver).
 Although we have our share of trials and tribulations (don’t we all), life has been very good–actually quite remarkable!

-Warmly wishing you the best of energy, health and happiness,
+Warmly wishing you the best of health and happiness,